Makhema/education-analysis/README.md

 To be done:

 The analysis is still in progress, as I still have to perfom some of the analysis, visualization, Interpreting the results I am getting.
 Lastly I will be predicting the possible outcomes that can occur in the future events.
 The Java Graphical User Interface is still going to be added in here to display the outcome.
+Or Do the same task in Python

 contributor: Makhema Motsoetsoana